Treechcer/FORGE/readme.md

 ## intro

 Forge is multi platform script (Windows and Linux) that compiles C++ code, into `.exe` files effectively.
+Forge uses g++ to compile to .exe, you have to have g++ to use this.

 ## How it works?